Mima's Adventure

 After my initial proposal was approved, I set out to work on the game's foundations.
 This included the basic movement, enemy AI and things such as platforms.
 To ensure I didn't spend too much on aesthetics, I went with placeholder sprites that were meant to be replaced at a later date.
 This would allow me to quickly test and ideate other possible mechanics, and scrap them or planned ones in case it doesn't work out, all while preventing my the heartbreak compared to if I had already made the art for it.

 A bug turned mechanic I implemented was the mechanic on where if you stepped on multiple enemies at the same time, it would actually send you flying.
 Looking back, I believe the reason why this happened was due to the enemy classes handling how much momentum Mima gains when they step on them, and so when stepping on multiple, that momentum gain would stack and send Mima flying.
 I honestly saw this as something fun to play with, and so I kept it and made a section in one of the four levels take advantage of this mechanic.
 Having multiple enemies in a section with a sign nearby to inform players about it.
+This decision reflects an openness to emergent gameplay, where unintended outcomes can create novel player experiences.

 Issues & Solutions